conan-io/docs/reference/conanfile/methods.rst

   .c, .cpp).
 By default it is empty.
 It might be used to store sources (for later debugging of packages, or to reuse those sources building them in other packages too).
 - **defines**: Ordered list of preprocessor directives.
-It is common that the consumers have to specify some sort of defines in some cases, so that including the library headers matches the binaries:
+It is common that the consumers have to specify some sort of defines in some cases, so that including the library headers matches the binaries.
+- **system_deps**: Ordered list of system libs the consumer should link against.
+Empty by default.
 - **cflags**, **cxxflags**, **sharedlinkflags**, **exelinkflags**: List of flags that the consumer should activate for proper behavior.
   Usage of C++11 could be configured here, for example, although it is true that the consumer may want to do some flag processing to check if different dependencies are setting incompatible flags (c++11 after c++14).